ChinweIjy1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-Add a script that execute multiple permission
 7-Add a script that allows all to execute
-8-Add a script that gives permission to only users
+8-Add a script that gives permission to only users 9-Add a script that gives custom permission to user hello